HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_running_with_docker.rst

 Prerequisites
 *************

 To run Docker images, **Docker Engine** (Docker) must be installed on your local machine.
-You can download it from [Docker's official website](https://www.docker.com/).
+You can download it from `Docker's official website <https://www.docker.com/>`_.
 The Docker documentation provides installation instructions for each supported operating system.

 1) Building the Docker Image
 ############################